-▲ALMA antennas at the Array Operations Site (AOS) Credit: Clem & Adri Bacri-Normier (wingsforscience.com) /ESO
+▲ALMA antennas at the Array Operations Site (AOS) Credit:Clem & Adri Bacri-Normier (wingsforscience.com) /ESO

-Director : Prof. HASEGAWA, Tetsuo
+Director : Prof. SAKAMOTO, Seiichi

+memo

-The visible light is the portion of the electromagnetic spectrum from 380 nm ($0.38 \,\mu$ m) to 770 nm ($0.77 \,\mu$ m) in wavelength, which is visible to the human eye.
+The visible light is the portion of the electromagnetic spectrum from 380 nm (0.38 $\mu$ m) to 770 nm (0.77 $\mu$ m) in wavelength, which is visible to the human eye.
 Visible observation is the oldest type of astronomy.
 Visible light can target a wide variety of objects including stars, star clusters and galaxies.

 Departments of NAOJ

-▲ The 20cm Telescope Dome(Mitaka Campus).
-This was constructed when the Tokyo Astronomical Observatory was moved to Mitaka.
-It became as a registered tangible cultural property in 2002.

-B Projects

-Two Development Projects for NAOJ's Future

-The B projects group includes two project offices that are under construction or being developed.
+▲TAMA300, the world's first science grade Gravitational Wave Telescope, based on a laser interferometer now serves as a test-bed, developing new technologies for KAGRA.
+(Upper Left) Areal photo, blue shows locations of arm tunnels.
+(Upper Right) Inside an arm tunnel.
+(Bottom) Input/output optics lab.
+B Projects Two Development Projects for NAOJ's Future The B projects group includes two project offices that are under construction or being developed.
 These are expected to undertake NAOJ observations and research in the near future.
-In particular, the TMT (Thirty Meter Telescope) project is planning to construct the next-generation large telescope following Subaru Telescope.
-With its 30 m primary mirror consisting of 492 segments, the ability to gather light would be ten times greater than existing telescopes.
-Moreover, we will achieve a resolution ten times higher than that of the Hubble Space Telescope by using an Adaptive Optics (AO) system.
-We aim to construct TMT through international cooperation following ALMA.
+The Gravitational Wave Project Office is undertaking gravitational wave observations using KAGRA, the large-scale laser interferometer located in Kamioka, Gifu Prefecture, aiming to develop the field of gravitational wave astronomy.
+The TMT (Thirty Meter Telescope) Project is planning to construct the next-generation large telescope succeeding the Subaru Telescope.
+With its 30-m primary mirror consisting of 492 segments and its Adaptive Optics (AO) system, it will achieve a resolution ten times higher than that of the Hubble Space Telescope.